-Mrs. Rudnansky, d.rudnansky@staloysiuscs.com: for matters relating to parents, public relations, teachers or students, curriculum and assessments.
+Mrs. Rudnansky, d.rudnansky@staloysiuscs.com: for matters relating to parents, public relations, staff or students, curriculum and assessments.

-Mrs. McQuaid, rmcquaid@staloysiuscatholicschool.com: for matters relating to accounting, public relations, development and marketing and recruitment of new students.
+Mrs. McQuaid, rmcquaid@staloysiuscatholicschool.com: for matters relating to accounting, public relations, development and marketing, recruitment of new students and fundraising.